 You’ll have to provide the child’s name, national ID number in some cases, and a valid email and postal address.
 Lots of financial institutions also provide prepaid debit cards instantly upon application at their offices or branches.

-However, in some cases, age restrictions might apply, and the prepaid debit card would be available to children above 12 years age only.
+However, in some cases, age restrictions might apply, and the prepaid debit card would be available to children above 12 years of age only.
 A prepaid debit card helps children to plan their spending and keep accounts.
 This is a valuable life skill that would prove handy even when the child attains adulthood.

 5. Open a Children’s Investment Account